zhenging/math265b/notes/07_integration_techniques/0707_numerical_integration.md

 | 16| 1.50060256 | $6.03 \times 10^{-4}$ | 1.49879502 | $1.20 \times 10^{-3}$ |1.50000004 | $4.84\times 10^{-8}$|
 | 32| 1.50015060 | $1.51 \times 10^{-4}$ | 1.49969879 | $3.01 \times 10^{-4}$ |1.50000000 | $3.00 \times 10^{-9}$|

-31\. **Trapezoid Rule and Simpson’s Rule** Consider the following integrals and the given values of $n$.
+31\. **Trapezoid Rule and Simpson's Rule** Consider the following integrals and the given values of $n$.
 $\dint_0^1 e^{2x}dx;n=25$.
 a.
 Find the Trapezoid Rule approximations to the integral using $n$ and $2n$ subintervals.
 b.
-Find the Simpson’s Rule approximation to the integral using $2n$ subintervals.
-It is easiest to obtain Simpson’s Rule approximations from the Trapezoid Rule approximations, as in Example 6.
+Find the Simpson's Rule approximation to the integral using $2n$ subintervals.
+It is easiest to obtain Simpson's Rule approximations from the Trapezoid Rule approximations, as in Example 6.
 c.
-Compute the absolute errors in the Trapezoid Rule and Simpson’s Rule with $2n$ subintervals.
+Compute the absolute errors in the Trapezoid Rule and Simpson's Rule with $2n$ subintervals.
 >Solution
 | n   | $T(n)$ | Error $T(n)$ | $S(n)$ | Error $S(n)$ |
 |:---:|:------:|:------------:|:-------:|:-----------:|